Are you wondering how to get started on your investing journey?

 By setting aside some money to invest, you are consciously budgeting money to save instead of spend.

-5) The real value of your money is being protected from inflation
+By investing your savings, the real value of your money is being protected from inflation.

 There is a real (pun intended!) problem with storing all of your savings in the bank for long periods of time.